Skip to content

 • Contact

-If an app keeps logging you out every few minutes, it’s exhausting.
+If an app keeps logging you out every few minutes, it can get old fast.

-Apps usually log users out because of expired sessions, corrupted app data, connection issues, or automatic security triggers — not because your account is banned.
+Apps usually log users out because of expired sessions, corrupted app data, connection issues, or automatic security triggers — not because your account is banned or broken for good.

 Table of Contents